yiisoft/yii2/docs/guide/events.md

 As shown in the anonymous function example, the event handling function must be defined so that it takes one argument.
 This will be an [[yii\base\Event]] object.

-In order to pass extra data supply it via third argument:
+In order to pass extra data to the handler, supply the data as a third argument to the `on` method.
+Within the handler, the extra data will be available in `$event->data`:

 ```php
 $component->on($eventName, function ($event) {